 Today I am sharing my budget-friendly guest bathroom makeover design plans!
 The guest bathroom on the main floor of our house is the only bathroom that had been updated prior to when we moved in.
 The shower was updated, the countertop was replaced with marble, and new wallpaper was installed.

-Because these updates were already made, it would be silly to tear it all out and replace it with finishes that I want – that is not cost-effective and a bit wasteful for me.
-Like so many other areas of our home, I will be doing a budget-friendly bathroom makeover to modernize the space and to improve the function of our family.
+It is silly to tear out all of the newer materials and replace them with the finishes that I want.
+That is not cost-effective and a bit wasteful, in my opinion Like so many other areas of our home, I will be doing a budget-friendly bathroom makeover to modernize the space and improve the function of our family.

-The guest bathroom is split into two rooms.
+The guest bathroom has two areas.
 The sink room and a separate room with the toilet and shower.
-The sink room has lots of doors, including one to the hallway, guest bedroom, walk-in closet, and the toilet/shower room.
+The sink room has lots of doors, including one to the hallway, guest bedroom, walk-in closet, and toilet/shower room.

 Here is the sink room when we first moved in (before replacing the blue carpeting).

 *Check out the reveal of the toilet room with pink walls and picture frame molding!